sametz/chem-coding/guides/python_environment_setup.md

    2. Open a command-line interface (CLI).
       {TODO: check on windows if you need to use the anaconda cli}
-      If you are not familiar with the CLI, note that a command prompt ending in '$' precedes the cursor where you start typing.
+      If you are not familiar with the CLI, note that a command prompt ending in "`$`" precedes the cursor where you start typing.
+      Its exact text will be specific to your computer and where you opened the CLI from.
-      Your prompt should include `(base)`, which indicates which conda environment you're currently using (here, the default "base" environment).
-Creating your own conda environments is covered below.
+      However, your prompt should include "`(base)`", which indicates which conda environment you're currently using (here, the default "base" environment).
+      For the terminal commands below,
+      "`(environmentname)$`" represents the command prompt
+      (and is not part of the commands you are entering in the CLI).
    3. Update your base conda installation and environment.
-      It is a good idea to run the following commands not only after the initial installation, but every few weeks-to-months.
+      It is a good idea to run the following commands not only after the initial installation,
+      but every few weeks-to-months.
       {TODO: footnote warning on what can happen if this is postponed too long}
       ```bash
-      conda update conda
+      (base)$ conda update conda
       ```
       Follow the prompts to update conda itself, and then:
       ```bash
-      conda update --all
+      (base)$ conda update --all
       ```
-      to update all the installed libraries.
+      and follow the prompts to update all the installed libraries.

 ### Creating and Using a `conda` Environment